symfony/symfony-docs/mercure.rst

-Mercure comes with an authorization mechanism, automatic re-connection in case of network issues with retrieving of lost updates, "connection-less" push for smartphones and auto-discoverability (a supported client can automatically discover and subscribe to updates of a given resource thanks to a specific HTTP header).
+Mercure comes with an authorization mechanism, automatic re-connection in case of network issues with retrieving of lost updates, a presence API, "connection-less" push for smartphones and auto-discoverability (a supported client can automatically discover and subscribe to updates of a given resource thanks to a specific HTTP header).

 All these features are supported in the Symfony integration.